 TERM OF OFFICE:

 Recommendation is that term of each position be for one (1) year.
 A term year is defined as the period of time from the conclusion of one annual meeting until the conclusion of the next annual meeting.
 The Vice Chair will succeed automatically to Chair at the conclusion of the annual meeting each year.
-Eligibility for the Secretary position shall be an EMARC member who has served at least 1 year on the Executive Committee as a Member At Large in previous years.
-Member at Large term of office is one year and they cannot serve more than two consecutive years as a Member at Large.

 The membership shall meet annually during the CORD Academic Assembly.
 A business meeting will be held for the membership at which time, at a minimum, the following will be presented: